watermarkhu/mkdocstrings-matlab/docs/usage/configuration/docstrings.md

 Whether to merge the constructor method into the class' signature and docstring.

 By default, only the class name is rendered in headings.
 When merging, the constructor method parameters are added after the class name, like a signature, and the constructor method docstring is appended to the class' docstring.
-This option is well used in combination with the `merge_constructor_ignore_summary` option, to discard the first line of the constructor docstring which is not often useful.

 ```yaml title="in mkdocs.yml (global configuration)"
 plugins: